How one of the richest men in cryptocurrency came a cropper, losing more than $40 billion

 Bitcoin and other cryptocurrency prices went into freefall, spooked by the sudden turn of events.
 Within a day, however, the deal was off and the rout began in earnest.

-According to Zhao, there were too many uncertainties, given allegations of misconduct and just a little too much oversight from US regulators trying to get to the bottom of the collapse
+According to Zhao, there were too many uncertainties, given allegations of misconduct and just a little too much oversight from US regulators trying to get to the bottom of the collapse.

 By Friday, SBF had dumped the initials and it was Sam Bankman-Fried who was filing for bankruptcy and begging forgiveness via Twitter.
 His firm reportedly has an $US8 billion shortfall spread over a complex web of more than 130 entities and the million-odd customers who use the platform look to have lost everything.